bittencourt-lucas/todo-app-api/README.md

 To create the environment, run `python3 venv venv`, and to activate it run `source venv/bin/activate`.

-To install [FastAPI](https://fastapi.tiangolo.com/), run `pip install fastapi`.

-To install the Asynchronous Server Gateway Interface (ASGI), run `pip install "uvicorn[standard]"`.

-To install the ORM, run `pip install sqlalchemy`.

-To install the database dependencies, run `pip install psycopg2-binary`.
+To install all the project's requirements, run `pip install -r /path/to/requirements.txt`.

-To install the dependency to create database migrations, run `pip install alembic`.
+To execute the project's migrations, run `alembic upgrade head`.

 ### Running the environment locally